Why is it so important to measure blood pressure in cats?

 Several measurements are taken; if your cat’s systolic pressure is over 160 mm Hg, vets talk of hypertension.

-How blood pressure is measured in animals
+How blood pressure is measured in cats

 Our veterinary surgeons have various possibilities for measuring blood pressure in your pet as part of a check-up or when there are acute problems.
 Similarly to in humans, an inflatable cuff is usually placed around a leg or the tail, which causes a brief interruption of the blood flow.
 The vet reduces the pressure in the cuff steadily.
 A pressure meter connected to it shows the blood pressure while the dog or cat lies or stands quietly.

-The classic way of measuring blood pressure in animals is painless and no anaesthetic is necessary.
+The classic way of measuring blood pressure in cats is painless and no anaesthetic is necessary.
 It is important, however, that the dog or cat is not too nervous.
 It is ideal if the animal has an opportunity beforehand to get used to the surroundings.
 Your pet is restrained as little as possible as blood pressure reacts extremely sensitively to external influences.
 To obtain precise results, the vet will take a number of measurements within a few minutes.
 The measurement can be monitored exactly through a connected computer and can be analysed immediately.

 Have the blood pressure measured at regular intervals